alexbevi/alexbevi.github.com/_posts/2016-02-23-just-finished-shadowrun.markdown

 Once done, things explode, and you can close the books on this adventure.

 The game alludes to there being a potential sequel in the works, but this never materialized.
-There was another Shadownrun title for [Sega Genesis](https://en.wikipedia.org/wiki/Shadowrun_(1994_video_game\)), but this was a completely different game.
+There was another Shadowrun title for [Sega Genesis](https://en.wikipedia.org/wiki/Shadowrun_(1994_video_game\)), but this was a completely different game.
 I might play through this and do a write up one day, but I've tried playing it a couple times over the years and could never get into it (if you think I should, or want to share an opinion, there is a comments section below ... :P).

 ![](/images/shadowrun/shadowrun.027.png)